mrsqueeze/spark-hash/README.md

 Maven Central Repository
 --------------
-spark-hash is making it's way to maven central.
-Release 0.1.0 has been pushed to sonatype.
-Once approved it will be accessible at:
+spark-hash is on maven central and is accessible at:

 	<dependency>
        <groupId>com.invincea</groupId>